th3boe/Semester-Project-2-YSA/README.md

 Fill out the information on top in all the HTML files.

-Clean up - remove commented content
+Clean up - remove commented content.

+remove / keep buttons in footer for signed in and signed out.